stephenikuomola/newspage/README.md

   <img src="./assets/images/logo.svg" />
   <h2 align="center">Walter Incorporated News</h2>
 	A fully responsive landing page for a news page showcasing what is happening in the tech space. <br />
-  Responsive for all devices using HTML, CSS and JavaScript.
+  Responsive for all devices using HTML, CSS, and JavaScript.
   <br />
   <a href="https://walter-incorporated-news.vercel.app/"
     ><strong>➥ Live Demo</strong></a